INFO4290S10-TeamOne/nutrio-app/README.md

   - `nvm install 18.16.0` or `nvm install --lts`

-- Switch to that version (You can also set 14.16.1 as the default version)
+- Switch to that version (You can also set 18.16.0 as the default version)
   - `nvm use 18.16.0` or `nvm use --lts`

 **if you are using a M1, you might run into an issue for wasm allocation failed, you can follow this article for solution:** https://shanabunny.com/?p=260

-### Installing
+## Installing

+Make sure you have all the prerequisites installed:
+Instructions for setting up Expo: https://docs.expo.dev/get-started/installation/#requirements

+You can run the app on your phone using the Expo app

+To run the app on your local machine, you will need the Android Simulator and iOS simulator (Mac only)

 Clone the repositorty